-- Normal wear and tear on parts such as tires, chains, brakes, cables and gearwheels in situations where there are no assembly or material defects. - · Bicycles serviced by other than an Authorized Giant dealer. - Modifications from the original condition. - Use of the bicycle for abnormal, competition and/or commercial activities or for purposes other than those for which the bicycle was designed. - · Damage caused by failing to follow the owner's manual. - Paint finish and decal damage resulting from taking part in competitions, jumping, downhill and/or training for such activities or events or as a result of exposing the bike to, or riding the bike in, severe conditions or climates. - Labor charges for part replacement or changeover.
+• Normal wear and tear on parts such as ties, chains, brakes, cables and gearwheels in situations where there are no assembly or material defects.

+- Bicycles serviced by other than an Authorized Momentum Dealer. - Modifications from the original condition. - Use of the bicycle for abnormal, competition, and/or commercial activities or for purposes other than those for which the bicycle was designed. - Damage caused by failing to follow the owner's manual. - Paint, finish and decal damage resulting from taking part in competitions, jumping, downhill and/or training for such activities or events or as a result of exposing the bike to, or riding the bike in, severe conditions or climates. - Labor charges for part replacement or changeover.

-Except as is provided by this warranty and subject to all additional warranties Liv and its employees and agents shall not be liable for any loss or damage whatsoever (including incidental and consequential loss or damage caused by negligence or default) arising from or concerning any Liv bicycle.
+Except as is provided by this warranty and subject to all additional warranties, Momentum and its employees and agents shall not be liable for any loss or damage whatsoever (including incidental and consequential loss or damage caused by negligence or default) arising from or concerning any Momentum product.

-Liv makes no other warranties, express or implied.
+Momentum makes no other warranties, express or implied.
 All implied warranties, including the warranties of merchantability and fitness for a particular purpose are limited in duration to that of the express warranties stated above.

-Any claim against this warranty must be made through an Authorized Giant Dealer or distributor.
+Any claim against this warranty must be made through an Authorized Momentum Dealer or distributor.
 The purchase receipt or other proof of the date of purchase is required before a warranty claim may be processed.

-Claims made outside the country of purchase may be subject to fees and additional restrictions. .
+Claims made outside the country of purchase may be subject to fees and additional restrictions.

-Warranty duration and detail may differ by frame type and/or by country.
+Warranty duration and details may differ by country.
 This warranty gives you specific legal rights, and you may also have other rights which may vary from place to place.
-This warranty does not affect your statutory rights.
+THIS WARRANTY DOES